AdobeDocs/experience-manager-65.en/help/forms/using/forms-install-configure-gov-reference-site.md

 All site pages are available from: *https://&lt;aemserver&gt;:&lt;port&gt;/sites.html/content/we-gov*

-These site pages also make use of the AEM Grid package to control the layout of a few components.
+These site pages also use the AEM Grid package to control the layout of a few components.

 #### Style system {#style-system}